balenaltd/handbook/Travel-&-Expenses-101.md

 The company can accommodate custom requests.
 It is OK to stay longer on your trip.
 However, the extra days will not be covered by the company.

 Always have a credit/debit card with you.
 Hotels will generally expect you to have a physical credit card to present upon check-in.
 This credit card will be kept on file for the duration of your stay.
 Even if your lodging was prepaid by the company or by using a company credit card, the Hotel may still require a card to be on file for "incidentals".
-Please note that we are trying to minimize the effort you need to put on this, thus we are using NexTravel for our travel arrangements.
+Please note that we are trying to minimize the effort you need to put on this, thus we try to prepaid for all travel arrangements.

-## How should I book my flight?

-At Balena we use a user friendly travel service called NexTravel.
-Should you require to travel at any point you will be given access to NexTravel using your balena email.
-The process is quite easy.
-You choose your desired flight and send it to be approved.

-Take some time to read these [NexTravel guides & info](https://www.nextravel.com/guide/user), before you travel.

-Using NexTravel is quite easy and very similar to the way you book flights and hotels commercially.
-The steps are very easy:

-- Find the flight or hotel you wish.
-- Double check your reservation dates, personal info etc. are all correct.
-- For the field "Trip Purpose", please fill in there the purpose of your trip.
-(Ex. name of event, Summit 2018, etc.)
-- Complete your reservation by clicking the "Complete Checkout" button.

-- When you complete your request, an approval email will be sent to the Operations team.
-- Once approved, you'll receive a confirmation email with all your reservation details.

-Once it is checked by the Operations Team and all seems fine you receive your approval.
-In case of an emergency before or during your travels the NexTravel support team is available 24/7 by phone +1-844-800-9855 or via email support@nextravel.com.

-Moreover, NexTravel offers a number of features that include also a centralize Open Booking functionality.
-The Open Booking feature allows you to import reservations, that were booked outside of NexTravel, into the NexTravel platform.
-This feature allows you to keep all of your reservations and bookings centralized and share them also with the team.

-Do not hesitate to reach out to our Operations team in case you need any additional information or any clarification.

-## How should I book my accommodation?
+## How should I book my flight & accommodation?

-In order to book your accommodation you first get in touch with the Operations Team.
-They will guide you whether you need to book a hotel room by yourself or if the Operations Team will arrange accommodation on your behalf.
+In order to book your flights & accommodation please first get in touch with the Operations Team.
+They will help you find a flight and book accommodation for you trip.

-The Operations team would book your accommodation in case more extensive research is required or the booking cannot be performed using Nextravel.
-Airbnb reservations also go through the Ops team.

 ## How should I pay for my expenses while I'm traveling?